We are a medium sized NHS practice operating from two sites.

 - They cannot take responsibility for children left unattended in the waiting room.

 The vast majority of our patients treat the receptionists with courtesy and respect the stress and pressure of their job.
 Unfortunately, a small minority give the receptionists a hard time, when they are trying to do their best.
 If you are one of those people, please try to appreciate this.

-“NHS England requires that the net earnings of doctors engaged in the practice is publicised by 31 March 2016 at the latest.
+“NHS England require that the net earnings of doctors engaged in the practice is publicised by 31 March 2019 at the latest.
 However, it should be noted that the prescribed method of calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice and should not be used for any judgement about GP earnings, nor to make any comparisons with other practices.”